paulveillard/cybersecurity-tls-security/README.md

 ![tls-history](https://github.com/paulveillard/cybersecurity-tls-security/blob/main/img/history.png)

+- TLS evolved from Secure Socket Layers (SSL) which was originally developed by Netscape Communications Corporation in 1994 to secure web sessions.
+SSL 1.0 was never publicly released, whilst SSL 2.0 was quickly replaced by SSL 3.0 on which TLS is based.

 ## How Does SSL/TLS Encryption Work?
 SSL/TLS uses both asymmetric and symmetric encryption to protect the confidentiality and integrity of data-in-transit.
 Asymmetric encryption is used to establish a secure session between a client and a server, and symmetric encryption is used to exchange data within the secured session.